mago0/aws_ipsec_monitor/README.md

 - EIP for pair of IPSec instances
 - Two IPSec instances, built via Chef with some defined IPSec Chef role assigned to each
+- Monitor server will require IAM role with permissions necessary to stop/start instances, modify routing tables, and move an EIP
+- Must define a region attribute via recipe or on the node itself.

 Attributes
 ----------